babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 ## Can I use a database with the TDS protocol and the PostgreSQL protocol at the same time?

 Yes, this is possible.
-A database can present itself as standard PostgreSQL and as MS SQL Server (TDS protocol) at the same time.
-In fact, in the future it might be even be possible to use the very same PostgreSQL database with other protocols.
+A database can present itself as standard PostgreSQL and as Microsoft SQL Server (TDS protocol) at the same time.

 ### Which TDS clients are known to work with Babelfish?